 Confirm urgent payment requests or changes to supplier payments directly with the sender using a trusted phone number and where possible send a confirmation of payment to suppliers once their invoice has been paid.

 Follow the advice of the Take Five to Stop Fraud campaign, and remember that criminals are experts at impersonating people, organisations and the police.
-Your bank or police will never contact you out of the blue to ask for your PIN, full password or to move money to another account.
+Your bank or police will never contact you out of the red to ask for your PIN, full password or to move money to another account.
 The Take Five to Stop Fraud campaign encourages you to:

 Criminals have already started using a number of new tactics and schemes to target people in the wake of COVID-19, with some recently reported including: